alecwestley/Platform-For-Science-API-JSON-using-Excel/README.md

 # Excel-VBA-JSON
-VBA for connecting to JSON Web services
+VBA tempalate for connecting Excel to JSON Web services

+20191218
+Connecting to the Platform for Science(PFS)/CoreLIMS JSON API.

+Various flavours and extensions of this code base are in production use.

+Expansion of PFS functions supported could be added if demand is there.

+Initial support is Entities, Containers and the Experiment Framework.